 ChainEX Withdrawal fees

 Many exchanges have competitive trading fees but then hit you on the way out with their withdrawal fees.
 ChainEX doesn’t.
 This exchange charges a withdrawal fee of 0.0005 BTC when you withdraw BTC.
-This is about 40% lower than the global industry average BTC-withdrawal fee (0.000812 BTC per BTC-withdrawal).
+This is in line with the new global industry average, arguably being exactly that: 0.0005 BTC per BTC-withdrawal.

 ChainEX does offer fiat currency deposits, but you can’t deposit via credit card.
 Also, you can only deposit ZAR (South African Rand).
 So, if you for any reason would prefer to deposit to your choice of trading platform via your credit card, or through any other fiat currency then the ZAR, then you need to find another exchange.
 Don’t worry though, you can find an exchange that accept credit card deposits and other fiat currencies simply by using our Exchange Finder tool.